cacciagrano/file-upload/README.md

 * Materialize is used for styling
 * Tested with Meteor@1.10.1 and React 16.8.6;
 * Uses the latest useTracker access the meteor data.
-* Uses React Functional component and Hooks
+* Uses React Functional Component and Hooks

 Based on the work of @dr-dimitru @VeliovGroup https://github.com/VeliovGroup/Meteor-Files/wiki/React-Example